 It’s Okay to Include Your Document Numbering System Within the Filename.

 A unique document control number is okay to add to your filename as long as you can also incorporate meaningful keywords.
 For example, “wp26-how-to-name-files-for-web.pdf” would be an acceptable filename.

 On the web, you typically want to represent the most recent version of that file.
 You should replace the file with the latest version but stick with the exact same filename.
 That way all inbound links and bookmarks that already exits will remain intact, but now will show the most recent version.

-These simple best practices should help with your site’s SEO, but they’re also helpful to your visitors and will likely save you future headaches.
+These simple file naming best practices should help with your site’s SEO, but they’re also helpful to your visitors and will likely save you future headaches.